Gulf Coast of the United States: Climate

-Rising Sea Levels
+Rising sea levels

 Due to the release of greenhouse gas emissions, glaciers and ice sheets are melting and expanding the oceans.
-This is the largest contributor of rising sea levels along United States coastlines, which are projected to rise 1 foot in three decades or between 10 to 12 inches on average by 2050.
+The United States coastlines are projected to rise 1 foot in three decades or between 10 and 12 inches on average by 2050.
 The Gulf Coast will likely see the biggest change, with sea levels expected to rise between 14 and 18 inches.
-The Global and Regional Sea Level Rise Report predicted more frequent, major and destructive high tide flooding events along with taller storm surges by 2050 after scientists determined high tide flooding has been "increasingly common" over the past few years due to the rising sea levels.Higher sea levels mean that deadly and dangerous storm surges, or the rise in seawater level because of a storm, will push farther inland than in the past.
+The Global and Regional Sea Level Rise Report predicted more frequent, major and destructive high tide flooding events along with taller storm surges by 2050 after scientists determined high tide flooding has been "increasingly common" over the past few years due to the rising sea levels.
 The impacts are expected to be dramatic.
-Low-lying coastal areas are expected to experience: increased levels of flooding, accelerated erosion, loss of wetlands and low-lying terrestrial ecosystems, and seawater intrusion into freshwater sources.
+Low-lying coastal areas are expected to experience multiple factors, including increased levels of flooding, accelerated erosion, loss of wetlands and low-lying terrestrial ecosystems, and seawater intrusion into freshwater sources.
 Rising sea level and erosion will also imperil critical habitats for many commercially important fisheries that depend on inshore waters for either permanent residence or nursery area.
 In 2021 alone rising sea levels cost the United States approximately $2.6 billion in relief efforts and caused at least seven deaths.
-Flood damage is a big contributor to the rising cost.
 By 2051, the cost of flood damage is expected to increase by 61%, or $32 billion.